 - Materials include support for scheduling considerations, guidance, and recommendations on required time for lessons and activities.
-For example, the Texas Proclamation 24 Scope and Sequence provides minute suggestions for lessons and class period suggestions.
+For example, the Texas Proclamation 24 Scope and Sequence provides suggestions for the number of minutes and class periods to spend on lessons.
 This information is available in the online resources.
 In the Online Library, the Teacher Support Learn By Doing Scope and Sequence RTI Grade 1 states that it provides an "alternate scope and sequence for RTI students."
 Within this document, there is a "recommended duration of lesson/minutes." - The materials provide guidance and recommendations on the required time for lessons and activities.
 The Teacher Resource Guide includes a Pacing Plan/Year Plan.
 The guide only suggests what days to teach the units.
-The Teacher Textbook has a Scope and Sequence and a pacing calendar available.
+The Teacher Textbook Grade 1 Science has a Scope and Sequence and a pacing calendar available.
 It also contains the recommended length of time for each lesson.
 The pacing calendar takes into account holidays and potential teacher work days. - Materials include pacing suggestions for the grade level.
-For example, in the Teacher Textbook, pg.
-60, there is guidance for the number of class periods required, time, and how many lessons are needed for reteaching and revision.
+For example, in the Teacher Textbook Grade 1 Science, there is guidance for the number of class periods required, time, and how many lessons are needed for reteaching and revision.